 18.5.
-Disposer methods on Jakarta Eneterprise Bean session bean
+Disposer methods on Jakarta Eneterprise Bean session bean static method of the bean class.

 A disposer method defined in an Jakarta Eneterprise Bean session bean follows the rules defined in Disposer methods with the following addition:

 • A disposer method defined in an Jakarta Eneterprise Bean session bean must be either a business method exposed by a local business interface of the Jakarta Eneterprise Bean or a